yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/active-active-multi-master.md

 For a highly available system, it is typical to opt for a [Global database](../global-database) that spans multiple regions with preferred leaders set to a specific region.
 This is great for apps that run in a single region.

-For apps that have to be run in multiple regions, you can adopt the **Active-Active Multi-Master** design pattern with which you can setup 2 clusters in different regions where both clusters actively take responsibility for the local reads and writes and populate one another **asynchronously**.
+For apps that have to be run in multiple regions, you can adopt the **Active-Active Multi-Master** design pattern with which you can set up 2 clusters in different regions where both clusters actively take responsibility for the local reads and writes and populate one another **asynchronously**.
 Let us understand this in more detail.

-## Initial setup
+## Overview

+{{<cluster-setup-tabs>}}

 Let's say you have your `RF3` cluster and apps deployed in `us-west`.